This trail is not maintained between November 1 and April 30.

 The Bridge to Bridge Trail runs along both banks of the Mattagami River between Algonquin Boulevard and Lafleur Drive.
 It connects to the Waterfront Trail at the Mattagami boat launch and the Scout Rock Trail through Denise Park.
 It is a total of 7 km in length and offers scenic views of the Mattagami River and the many natural features that can be found along its shores.

 Mattagami Heights is the trail head of the Bridge to Bridge Trail and is the Mountjoy Historical Conservation Area.
 Heading north along the Richelieu Promenade and the shores of the river, the trail emerges at Norman Street where is makes a turn to the right.
 Continuing along Norman Street, the trail cuts in and out of the bush along the way.
 At Place Richelieu a set of stairs takes the trail to the top of the bridge and over to the east side of the river.
 The trail then makes another right turn and heads south to the Airport Road Crossing.
 It is here that the Marcel Lafleur Rotary Walk starts.
 The trail follows along a fence and to the shores of the Mattagami River.
 Once it reaches McChesney Road, it continues south to Auxilia Avenue and then towards the high schools.
 Starting at the back gate, the trail swings to the right and south again, at which point it reaches the Domtar Overlook.
-Continuing on, it passes in front of Eacom Timber’s main gate and along to the far end of Gillies Street, down a hill to Algonquin Boulevard and crossing the bridge, you return to the starting point at Mattagami Heights.
+Continuing on, it passes in front of Interfor’s (previously Eacom Timber) main gate and along to the far end of Gillies Street, left on Poplar Avenue, right on Fogg Street, right on Algonquin Boulevard and crossing the bridge, you return to the starting point at Mattagami Heights.

 Terrain: Generally flat with a set of stairs to climb and a downward sloping hill.